12 Surreal Places You Won’t Believe Are in the US

 To witness Thor’s Well at its most dramatic, timing is critical.
 As the tide rises and falls, the well transforms into a spectacle of swirling water and foaming spray, but the scenery is more spectacular during high tides or a storm.

-Read also: Hidden Beaches in the US
+Read also: Most Beautiful Beaches in the World

 The Wave – Coyote Buttes, Arizona